dbuysse/tnris.org/content/markdown/news/2015-01-12-welcome-to-the-brand-new-tnris.md

 TNRIS, as part of it's legislative mandate, is the home of the state's [Geographic Information Office](geographic-information-office).

-Charged with fostering GeoSpatial collaboration throughout the state, you can keep track of the publically open meetings, as well as catch updates regarding ongoing projects from the **Director, Richard Wade**, and **Deputy Director, Felicia Retiz**.
+Charged with fostering GeoSpatial collaboration throughout the state, you can keep track of the GIS community meetings, as well as catch updates regarding ongoing projects from the **Director, Richard Wade**, and **Deputy Director, Felicia Retiz**.

 <div class="row">
   {% for gio_item in geographic_information_office %}